 6. Give Dad Some Inspiration for His Home Garden.

 The gardens of 630-acre Mt.
-Cuba Center reopened to the public June 17!
+Cuba Center are gorgeous throughout the year!
 Treat Dad to a visit to this spectacular display of more than 1,000 native plants, many of which are threatened by extinction.
 If one Greater Wilmington attraction doesn’t seem like enough give Dad, the gift of a Brandywine Treasure Trail Passport.
 Admission to 12 local attractions, for one price!
-Winterthur will be open to the general public July 1.
-Hagley and Longwood Gardens are open to their members now and will announce dates for opening to the general public very soon.

 7. Take the Family Out for Homemade Ice Cream.

 A scoop of this summer staple is sure to put a smile on Dad’s face.
 And we’ve got some excellent homemade ice cream spot for you to choose from.
 At Woodside Farm Creamery, ice cream is made on-site using milk from a herd of Jersey cows.
 And be sure to try our favorite flavor … Motor Oil.
 Another good pick is UDairy Creamery.
 Its flagship location is near the University of Delaware’s College of Agriculture & Natural Resources’ dairy farm in Newark, Delaware, college students make and serve over 34 rotating ice cream flavors year-round.
-Both are currently offering drive-through service only.
 For more area locations specializing in this tasty frozen treat, click here.

 8. Go for a Bike Ride.